prophetfromai/P.F.GraphMind/README.md

 # Neo4j FastAPI Application

 A simple FastAPI application that connects to a local Neo4j database.
+Converts journal entries into embeddings, searches for the most similar entries that already exist in the database, starting with the closest match uses the elo ranking system to compare your current idea against the existing ideas and decides to either add a new entry, extend an existing entry or update an equal entry with your newest description, updates the knowledge graph.

 ## Prerequisites